Your brain has a bandwidth limit and you are probably exceeding it

 Key takeaways

-• Working memory holds only 3 to 5 items at once; exceeding this triggers cognitive overload and errors[1]
+- Working memory holds about 4 items at once (individual variability 2 to 6); exceeding this triggers cognitive overload and errors[1]

-• A single workplace interruption takes an average of 23 minutes to fully recover from[5]
+- A single workplace interruption takes an average of 23 minutes and 15 seconds to fully recover from[5]

 The Three-Channel Filter: a framework for cognitive load management

 The Three-Channel Filter is a goalsandprogress.com framework that applies Sweller’s three load types to everyday work decisions.
+Sweller’s theory classifies load after the fact, mostly in instructional-design settings; the Filter turns that classification into a real-time triage rule you run on any task before you start it.
 Instead of asking “Am I working hard enough?” it asks “Which channel is consuming my mental bandwidth right now?”
 This shift changes how you plan, structure, and recover from cognitive work.

 Intrinsic cognitive load is the mental effort required by the inherent complexity and element interactivity of a task.
 High element interactivity means many pieces of information must be processed simultaneously in working memory.
 A task with high intrinsic load (such as debugging code or writing a legal brief) cannot be simplified without changing the task itself.

 Channel 2: Extraneous load (the waste).
-This is the mental effort consumed by everything that is not the task itself: searching for a file in a disorganized folder, decoding a confusing interface, reading through an unclear email chain to find the actual question, or switching between unrelated tasks.
+This is the mental effort consumed by everything that is not the task itself.
+It includes searching for a file in a disorganized folder, decoding a confusing interface, reading through an unclear email chain to find the actual question, or switching between unrelated tasks.
 Extraneous load adds zero value to your output.
 It is pure friction.[4]

 Extraneous cognitive load is the mental effort imposed by poorly designed information presentation, unnecessary task switching, confusing interfaces, or disorganized workflows.
 It consumes working memory capacity without contributing to meaningful output.
-This is the primary target for cognitive load management.
+In cognitive load theory, extraneous load is the primary target for reduction.[2]

 Germane cognitive load is the mental effort devoted to constructing, organizing, and integrating knowledge structures (called schemas) in long-term memory.
 Unlike extraneous load, germane load is productive and desirable.
 Protecting germane load means creating conditions where deep thinking and pattern recognition can occur without being crowded out by noise.

-Component 4: The capacity ceiling.
-Baddeley and Hitch’s working memory model shows that all three channels draw from the same limited pool – roughly 3 to 5 active items at any moment.[1][7]
+Constraint 1: The capacity ceiling.
+Baddeley and Hitch’s working memory model shows that all three channels draw from the same limited pool, roughly 4 active items at any moment.[1][7]
 When total load (intrinsic + extraneous + germane) exceeds this ceiling, something gives.
 Usually, germane load is the first to collapse, which means learning stops and error rates climb.

-Component 5: The recovery cycle.
+Constraint 2: The recovery cycle.
 Attention is a depletable resource.
-Kaplan’s Attention Restoration Theory shows that directed attention fatigues with sustained use and recovers through specific types of rest – particularly exposure to natural environments that activate involuntary attention without demanding directed focus.[6]
+Kaplan’s Attention Restoration Theory shows that directed attention fatigues with sustained use and recovers through specific types of rest, particularly exposure to natural environments that activate involuntary attention without demanding directed focus.[6]
 The Three-Channel Filter includes planned recovery as a structural element, not an afterthought.

 Step 1: Run a cognitive load audit

 Track your task switches.
 For one full workday, keep a notepad beside your keyboard.
-Every time you switch tasks – open a new app, respond to a message, check a notification, attend a meeting – make a mark.
-Do not try to change your behavior; just count.
-Most knowledge workers find they switch tasks 30 to 50 times per day, and each switch carries a cognitive cost.[5]
+Every time you switch tasks (open a new app, respond to a message, check a notification, attend a meeting), make a mark, and do not try to change your behavior yet.
+Many knowledge workers find they switch tasks 30 to 50 times per day, consistent with attention-fragmentation research showing very short focus windows in modern knowledge work, per Gloria Mark’s decade of workplace-attention studies at Microsoft Research.[5][9]

 Categorize by channel.
 At the end of the day, review your task list and mark each item as intrinsic (the actual complex thinking your role requires), extraneous (searching, formatting, clarifying, waiting, context-switching), or germane (learning, building frameworks, solving novel problems).
-Most people find 40-60% of their cognitive effort falls in the extraneous channel.
+In practice, many people find that a large share of their cognitive effort falls in the extraneous channel, which is exactly what the audit is designed to surface.

 Map your load curve.
 Note which hours felt sharp and which felt foggy.
-Your cognitive capacity is not flat across the day – it follows a curve influenced by circadian rhythm, food intake, and accumulated fatigue.
-Most people hit peak capacity 1 to 3 hours after waking and experience a natural dip in early afternoon.[8]
-If your curve feels flattened or your mornings feel foggy, poor sleep may be compressing your peak window – see our research on the sleep and focus connection.
+Your cognitive capacity follows a curve influenced by circadian rhythm, food intake, and accumulated fatigue, with most people experiencing peak alertness in the late morning and a natural dip in early afternoon.[8]
+If your curve feels flattened or your mornings feel foggy, poor sleep may be compressing your peak window, so see our research on the sleep and focus connection.

 Step 2: Strip extraneous load from your workflow